 If you find your marriage shrouded with distrust and anger, also read the book titled “Love after marriage”.
 The book shares some effective strategies to promote loving transparency, vulnerability and lasting intimacy in relationships.

 What are the other useful pieces of advice that marriage advice books give to help you navigate the choppy waters of marital turbulence?

-- Continue championing each other through out smallest of victories and biggest of tribulations.
+- Continue championing each other throughout the smallest of victories and the biggest of tribulations.

-- Love between married couples often dwindles due to unrealistic expectation setting.
+- The love between married couples often dwindles due to unrealistic expectation setting.
 Set realistic expectations in a marriage so you are aware of your partner’s needs and vice versa and can work together at becoming a healthy couple who know how to manage marriage expectations.

-- Most books on love and marriage talk about building a strong financial compatibility and operating as a unit to manage marriage finances , even if it means engaging in some unsexy conversations about money.
+- Most books on love and marriage talk about building strong financial compatibility and operating as a unit to manage marriage finances, even if it means engaging in some unsexy conversations about money.

 - Several love and marriage books underline the significance of learning attachments styles in a relationship for a stronger foundation of a healthy relationship.
 Understand your and your partner’s attachment styles in the marriage to enjoy a safe and intimate relationship.